benjamaina/budget_tracking_app/README.md

 Budget Tracking App

-A full-stack event budgeting and pledge tracking system built with Django REST Framework (backend) and React (Lovable) frontend.
+A full-stack event budgeting and pledge tracking system built with Django REST Framework (backend) and React (Lovable) frontend, containerized with Docker + Nginx for easy deployment.
 Designed for event organizers to manage budgets, pledges, payments, tasks, and service providers, with support for M-Pesa integration and interactive dashboards.

 ✨ Features